kenkunz/svelte-fsm/README.md

 bucket.add(10); // => 'full'
 ```
 The resulting state of the object is returned from invocations.
 In addition, _subscribers_
-are notified if the state changes.
+are notified if the state changes (see below).

 Events can be invoked with a delay by appending `.debounce` to any invocation.
 The first argument
 to `debounce` should be the wait time in milliseconds; subsequent arguemnts are forwarded to the